croessner/nauthilus-website/docs/guides/auth-policy-configuration.md

 ## Custom Lua Attributes

-Generated Lua control and filter attributes are enough for trigger, abort, reject, error, and status-message behavior.
+Generated Lua environment and subject source attributes are enough for trigger, abort, reject, error, and status-message behavior.
 Use a registry script when Lua needs to expose custom facts.

 Policy registry script: